• Skip to main content

 Excess

-Too much iron impairs the absorption of phosphorous and also results in leaves turning bronze, with dark brown spots.
+Too much iron impairs the absorption of phosphorus and also results in leaves turning bronze, with dark brown spots.

 Mn — Manganese